AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/best-practices-for-marketo-measure-crm-package.md

 ## Best Practice {#best-practice}

-When it comes to implementing and managing your Marketo Measure CRM Package, keep the following best practices in mind.
+When it comes to implementing and managing your Marketo Measure Salesforce Package, keep the following best practices in mind.

-* Check that you have the most recent version of our Buyer Touchpoints Package (6.15) installed in Salesforce
 * Confirm every necessary team member has access to the Marketo Measure report folders.
 There should be 1-3 Marketo Measure folders (these are explained below).
 To open up access, the person who installed the package(s) needs to share the report folders with the appropriate users or roles.
    * **Buyer Touchpoint Reports** – available to everyone
    * **Marketo Measure Account Based Marketing Reports** – reports will only be populated to customers Tier 2 and above